 While this approach can be efficient at times, it does take more time and effort when compared to other styles.
 You need to consistently reevaluate your leadership style and adjust how you speak.
-A once size fits approach surely takes less time (but it may be costly in the long run).
+A once-size-fits approach surely takes less time (but it may be costly in the long run).

-5 Books On Subject About Situational Leadership
+5 Books On the Subject Of Situational Leadership